 This means, my everyday spending is the key to my long-term miles and points earning success.

-In this post, you’ll find out what everyday spending is, look at average American household spending data, and how to make your travel dreams come true with money you already spend.
-Discover ways to use the miles and points you’ve earned and begin crossing destinations off your travel bucket list.
+In this post, we’ll look at the average American household spending habits and how to make your travel dreams come true with the money you already spend.

 Before looking at actual numbers and award travel examples, let’s make sure it’s crystal clear what I mean by everyday spending.

-Everyday spending refers to all your bills and regular expenses.
+Everyday spending simply refers to all your bills and regular expenses.